tibinthomas9/CustomComponents/README.md

 # 2.SineView
  Animatable sine wave view with customizable phase, frequency

 # 3.OneSineWaveView
  a sine wave view that draws up just one sine wave across entire width of view

 # 4.StickyScrollView
  A scroll view that can stick any chid within it to top, one at a time by adding .sticky() modifier to child, new sticky view will move up the old view

+ # 5.SineWave: Slider view
+  Sinewave with slider knob and customizable percentage(progress), frequency, amplitude